OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 ### Defense Option 4: Escaping All User-Supplied Input

 This technique should only be used as a last resort, when none of the above are feasible.
-Input validation is probably a better choice as this methodology is frail compared to other defenses and we cannot guarantee it will prevent all SQL Injection in all situations.
+Input validation is probably a better choice as this methodology is frail compared to other defenses and we cannot guarantee it will prevent all SQL Injections in all situations.

 This technique is to escape user input before putting it in a query.
 It is very database specific in its implementation.
 It's usually only recommended to retrofit legacy code when implementing input validation isn't cost effective.
 Applications built from scratch, or applications requiring low risk tolerance should be built or re-written using parameterized queries, stored procedures, or some kind of Object Relational Mapper (ORM) that builds your queries for you.